 St. Luke's Lutheran Health Ministries, Inc.

-St. Luke's Lutheran Health Ministries, Inc. was created in 1994 by the members of the Assembly of the Southwestern Texas Synod of the Evangelical Lutheran Church in America.
-The corporation was formed as a Texas nonprofit corporation to serve as the mission successor to St. Luke's Lutheran Hospital of San Antonio after the hospital became affiliated with the Baptist Memorial Hospital System.
+St. Luke’s Lutheran Health Ministries, Inc. was created in 1994 by the members of the Assembly of the Southwestern Texas Synod of the Evangelical Lutheran Church in America (ELCA).
+It was established as a nonprofit to serve as the mission successor to St. Luke’s Lutheran Hospital of San Antonio after the hospital became affiliated with the Baptist Memorial Hospital System.
+St. Luke’s is governed by a Board of Directors, a majority of whom are members of the ELCA, with the remainder representing a diversity of community-minded volunteers.
+The directors establish policy, manage the corporation’s resources and make grant decisions.

 Philanthropic Focus

-St. Luke's Lutheran Health Ministries, Inc., provides support to non-profit health care-related ministries that benefit the San Antonio regional community, with primary consideration given in this order of priority:
+We provide support to non-profit health care-related ministries that benefit the San Antonio regional community, with primary consideration given in this order of priority:

-2. Health education, preventive services and wellness initiatives.
+2. Health education, preventive services and wellness initiatives

-3. Health care equipment and supplies that are critical to the delivery of direct care.
+3. Health care equipment and supplies that are critical to the delivery of direct care

 Geographic Boundaries